PrincetonUniversity/higher_moments_ddm/README.md

 diffusion model for two alternative forced choice tasks.

 These codes accompany the paper:
 V. Srivastava, P. Holmes and P. Simen.
 Explicit moments of decision times for single- and double-threshold drift-diffusion processes.
-Journal of Mathematical Neuroscience. conditionally accepted.
+Journal of Mathematical Psychology. conditionally accepted.